-For example, the default lifecycle has the following build phases (for a complete list of the build phases, refer to the Lifecycle Reference):
+For example, the default lifecycle comprises of the following phases (for a complete list of the lifecycle phases, refer to the Lifecycle Reference):

-These build phases (plus the other build phases not shown here) are executed sequentially to complete the default lifecycle.
-Given the build phases above, this means that when the default lifecycle is used, Maven will first validate the project, then will try to compile the sources, run those against the tests, package the binaries (e.g. jar), run integration tests against that package, verify the package, install the verifed package to the local repository, then deploy the installed package in a specified environment.
+These lifecycle phases (plus the other lifecycle phases not shown here) are executed sequentially to complete the default lifecycle.
+Given the lifecycle phases above, this means that when the default lifecycle is used, Maven will first validate the project, then will try to compile the sources, run those against the tests, package the binaries (e.g. jar), run integration tests against that package, verify the package, install the verifed package to the local repository, then deploy the installed package in a specified environment.

 This command executes each default life cycle phase in order (validate, compile, package, etc.), before executing install.
 You only need to call the last build phase to be executed, in this case, install:

 It should also be noted that the same command can be used in a multi-module scenario (i.e. a project with one or more subprojects).
 Maven traverses into every subproject and executes clean, then executes deploy (including all of the prior build phase steps).

 However, even though a build phase is responsible for a specific step in the build lifecycle, the manner in which it carries out those responsibilities may vary.
 And this is done by declaring the plugin goals bound to those build phases.

 A plugin goal represents a specific task (finer than a build phase) which contributes to the building and managing of a project.
 It may be bound to zero or more build phases.
 A goal not bound to any build phase could be executed outside of the build lifecycle by direct invocation.
 The order of execution depends on the order in which the goal(s) and the build phase(s) are invoked.
 For example, consider the command below.
 The clean and package arguments are build phases, while the dependency:copy-dependencies is a goal (of a plugin).

 mvn clean dependency:copy-dependencies package